Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 - Monday's over/under is 27.9 points lower than the two team's combined 80.4 points per game average.

-- This contest's over/under is 23.7 points more than the 28.8 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 28.8 points per game, 23.7 fewer than this contest's over/under.

-- The average total in Bulldogs games this season is 50.8, 1.7 points fewer than Monday's over/under of 52.5 .
+- Bulldogs games have an average total of 50.8 points this season, 1.7 fewer than Monday's over/under.

-- The 52.5-point total for this game is 9.4 points below the 61.9 points per game average total in Crimson Tide games this season.
+- The 61.9 PPG average total in Crimson Tide games this season is 9.4 points more than this game's over/under.

 Georgia Stats and Trends

+- Georgia has played 14 games, with nine wins against the spread.

-- So far this season, the Bulldogs have been installed as favorites by a 2.5-point margin or more 13 times and are 8-5 ATS in those contests.
+- The Bulldogs have been favored by 2.5 points or more 13 times this season and are 8-5 ATS in those contests.

-- Georgia's games this year have gone over the total in six out of 14 opportunities (42.9%).
+- Georgia's games this year have hit the over on six of 14 set point totals (42.9%).

-- Georgia is 8-5 against the spread and 12-1 overall this season when the team notches more than 19.2 points.
+- Georgia is 8-5 against the spread and 12-1 overall in games when it puts up more than 19.2 points.

 - The Bulldogs have 16 giveaways this season, while the Crimson Tide have 20 takeaways .